bruceharris/esteamator/backlog.md

     Given I have joined a valid session
     When I enter the session
-    I should see the Item Estimate screen for the item currently being estimated in the session
+    I should see the Item Estimate screen for the item currently being estimated in the session And my name should appear on the same screen of all participants

-## The Item Estimate screen - user name
+## The Item Estimate screen - participant names

     Given a valid session
     When I view the Item Estimate screen
-    My name should be displayed on top
+    The screen should display a list of the names of the session participants And my name should be displayed on top

+## The Item Estimate screen - exit session

+    Given a valid session
+    When I view the Item Estimate screen
+    A link to exist the session should appear next to my name And following that link should remove me from the session And update the screens of all participants to indicate I have left And navigate to an exit screen that provides a link for me to re-enter the session

+## The Item Estimate screen - editing my name

+    Given a valid session
+    When I view the Item Estimate screen
-    And I should have the ability to leave the session or edit my name
+    I should have the ability to edit my name
+    And doing so should update my name as displayed on the screens of all participants

 ## The Item Estimate screen - entering a description